soyhyoj/PGlab/README.md

 # PGlab

-Notebooks used to analyze experimental data between 2018 and 2019 at Dr. Gorostiza's laboratory at the Institute of Bioengineering for Catalonia.
+Notebooks used to analyze experimental data between 2018 and 2019 at Dr. Gorostiza's laboratory, Institute of Bioengineering for Catalonia.

 Examples of time-series scientific data processing in Python are included in the respository.
 Two types of data are presented:
   Type 1.
 Live cell fluorescent images <br>